clanquest/questbot/README.md

 ## Contributing

 We accept contributions from all Clan Quest members.
 If you intend to contribute, please let us know on our [Clan Quest forums](https://clanquest.org/forums/) and we will add you as contributor to the [Clan Quest organization](https://github.com/clanquest).
-Note that this repository is not licensed.
-Any contributions you make to the code will be considered property of Clan Quest once merged.
-However, you are free to reuse your own code in other projects.
+The code in this repository is licensed under the MIT license.

 To contribute, develop your feature on a separate git branch (either on the main repository or on a fork) and send a pull request once it is ready.
 Send it for review for one of the [code owners](CODEOWNERS), and we will check if the code meets our safety and style standards.
 Note that if you plan on implementing a new feature, it may be worth checking with a code owner if the feature will be accepted in the first place to prevent unnecessary work.